Management

 4 Hiring Process Changes To Adapt To A Flood Of Job-Seekers

-Shrinking economies and harsh trading conditions, has companies scaling back their workforce.
-Unemployment levels are rising rapidly, with levels expected to reach more than ten per cent in some countries.
-The flip side is, it’s now easier to find staff and any company in the market for new hires have their pick of workers.
+Shrinking economies and harsh trading conditions have companies scaling back their workforce.
+Unemployment levels are rising rapidly, with levels expected to reach more than ten percent in some countries.
+Therefore it’s now easier to find staff, and any company in the market for new hires has its pick of workers.
+In fact, companies hiring staff will need to hone their recruitment process to prevent their inboxes from being inundated with hundreds of applications.

 Increase Job Posting Specificity

-The idea was to lower the bar just enough to encourage a steady flow of applicants, without wasting time on obviously unqualified respondents.
+The idea was to lower the bar just enough to encourage a steady flow of applicants without wasting time on obviously unqualified respondents.
 Now, that tendency must be reversed to stem the tide of resumes, and to do that, businesses can conduct a review of all of their current job listings to make them as specific as possible.

 Invest in an Applicant Tracking System (ATS)